 They’ve always been in our colleges, in our book stores, in our families and in our frozen yogurt shops (just eat ice cream), with their non prescription glasses and Homegrown bookmarked on their iPhones; and we’ve learned to accept them and go on with our lives.
 But this time they’re coming for the institutions we hold most sacred; our sidey bars.
 And the only way we foil their agenda for social justice, “equality” and mandatory veganism is to spot them.
 We’ve even parted with one our rule against making listicles to bring them down.

 Mimicking places of abject poverty and acute alcoholism might seem strange, but the gentry are a strange people.
-If you’ve ever been to Quarter House, Rude Lounge or True Tramm Trunk you’ll know exactly what I’m talking about.
+If you’ve ever been to Quarter House, Rude Lounge or True Tramm Trunk you’ll know exactly what we’re talking about.
 Which is why, after a thorough investigation involving years drinking and sadness, The Bombay Report is proud to present Mumbai’s first guide to spotting fake sidey bars.

 1) There Is No Imminent Danger